deklund76/Functional-Text-Processor/README.md

 Details: Characters include all ASCII characters other than newline characters.
          Words are defined as any string of alpha-numeric characters seperated by other characters or spaces.
-         I had no exposure to functional programming whatsoever before writing this program so it took me ~8 hours.